• About

 Waikanae Loves Corner

-A postcard from the late 1900s.
+A postcard from the early 1900s.
 Exactly where this is escapes us, but it’s obviously a bend on the Waikanae River and well upstream into the Tararuas.

 Share this: